-In this new pictorial series, I will be demystifying the often surprising behind-the-scenes reality, that is: where our ingredients came from before they got to our plates or kitchen cupboards – how they actually look in the garden or the farmers’ field, at the very beginning, before any form of processing occurs.
+In this pictorial series, I will be demystifying the often surprising behind-the-scenes reality, that is: where our ingredients come from before they get to our plates or our kitchen cupboards – how they actually look in the garden or the farmers’ field, at the very beginning, before any form of processing occurs.
 Enjoy part one below!

 Chickpeas (Cicer arietinum)

-The common chickpea (pictured growing above), adored the world over for its versatility, high caloric value, and when prepared in the right way – it’s creaminess.
-Every single chickpea comes from a stiff, green furry pod (with only one or two of the peas in each pod), hence they on the pricier side for beans.
-Dried chickpeas (the ones we are all more familiar with) are harvested when they are well on their way to being completely dry on the plant.
-The plant has to already have withered and turned brown for farmers to pick the pea before allowing the pods to dry the rest of the way.
-When the pod is fully dry, the seam splits of its own accord and the seeds can be easily harvested.
+The common chickpea (pictured growing above); adored the world over for its versatility, high caloric value, and when prepared in the right way – its creaminess.
+Every single chickpea comes from a stiff, green furry pod - with one pod containing only one or two of the peas, hence being on the pricier side for beans.
+Dried chickpeas (the ones we are all familiar with) are harvested when the chickpea pods are well on their way to being completely dry on the plant.
+The plant has to already have withered and turned brown for farmers to harvest the pods.
+They then allow the pods to dry the rest of the way.
+When the pod is fully dry, the seam splits of its own accord and the seeds can be easily extracted.
 Some larger farmers help this process along by desiccating the crop on the vine before harvest.
 The fresh, young chickpeas (second picture below) are the succulent immature green chickpeas taken from the pod.
 They can be eaten raw or as a vegetable, just like garden peas from the pod.
 You might even see fresh green chickpeas in farmers’ markets or specialty shops.
 Fresh green chickpeas are a common sight in parts of India and Turkey, where the majority of chickpeas are grown.

 Saffron (Crocus sativus)